 - A feeling of tightness or stiffness in the affected area

 To prevent overuse injuries, it’s important to focus on overall body strength and flexibility, and to pay attention to any areas of the body that are feeling tight, sore, or weak.
-By taking these steps, you can help prevent overuse injuries and stay healthy and on the field.
+Much like regular maintenance is needed to keep a car running smoothly, athletes need to perform regular maintenance on their bodies to prevent things from breaking down.

-For more information on overuse injuries in youth soccer, click here.
+To read more about overuse injuries in youth soccer, click here.
+Watch the videos below for more injury prevention tips.